hyperledger/fabric-gateway/README.md

 ### Install pre-reqs

-This repo comprises the Gateway server (written in Go) and three SDKs (written in Go, Typescript and Java).
+This repository comprises three functionally equivalent client APIs, written in Go, Typescript, and Java.
 In order to build these components, the following needs to be installed and available in the PATH:
-- Go 1.16.7
+- Go 1.16
-- Node 14.x (optional for Node SDK)
-- Typescript (optional for Node SDK)
+- Node 14
-- Java 8 (optional for Java SDK)
+- Java 8
 - Docker
+- Make
 - Protobuf compiler (https://developers.google.com/protocol-buffers/docs/downloads)
 - Some Go tools:
   - `go install github.com/cucumber/godog/cmd/godog@v0.12.1`